gajanan-patil-44/React-Project-using-Appwrite/src/readme.md

 - created authSlice, which includes initial state, reducers:- 1. login 2. logout (it can called actions)
 - create const [loading, setLoading] = useState(true); and useEffect in app.jsx
 - dispatch(login({user}))  and dispatch(logout()) in app.jsx

+# Building Header.jsx

+- useSelector (to check status)
+- useNavigate (to navigate according to slug)
+- Binding inside Container complonent after importing it.
+## Designed Input.jsx (input field )
+- forwardRef() to connect specific label with respect to there Input field.